telerik/winforms-docs/scheduler/data-binding/using-a-data-provider.md

 {{endregion}}

-And finally we will bind our RadScheduler instance to tha collection in the Click event handler of a button:#_[C#]_
+And finally we will bind our RadScheduler instance to tha collection in the Click event handler of a button:

 {{source=..\SamplesCS\Scheduler\DataBinding\UsingDataProvider.cs region=bindClick}}
 {{source=..\SamplesVB\Scheduler\DataBinding\UsingDataProvider.vb region=bindClick}}